Breast Augmentation in the Toronto Area

 • Attain final results: 6 to 12 weeks

-• Scars fade: at least 6 to 12 months
+• Scars fade: At least 6 to 12 months

 When Can I Exercise After Breast Augmentation?